ucdavis/plone.ucdploneskin/README.txt

   Use the "Exclude From Navigation" property of any Plone object if you want to prevent it from showing up in those navigation elements.

-  You have the option of blue or gold portal_tabs.
-If you want to switch to blue tabs, open UCDPloneSkin/skins/ucdploneskin/ploneCustom.css.dtml and look for the commented portal-globalnav styles.
-Maybe we'll add the option to have two rows of tabs in the future.

   If you find a need to rename the home page or specify a different object as the home page, please use the ZMI to make sure the short name is "front-page".
 The name is used in a few conditional statements that